The Drummergirl team

-Simone currently teaches in schools across Melbourne’s Western suburbs for the Australian Children’s Music Foundation, an organisations devoted to providing music education to those who wouldn’t normally have one.
-To find out more about the ACMF visit acmf.com.au.
+Simone currently teaches in schools across Melbourne’s Western suburbs for the Australian Children’s Music Foundation, an organisation devoted to providing music education to those who wouldn’t normally have one.
+To find out more about ACMF visit acmf.com.au.

 Jacqueline Gawler – drummer/percussionist & lead vocalist

 Jacqueline is a trained dun-dun player, and is well-known for her work as a Jazz and A Capella singer and composer (www.jacquelinegawler.com).
 Jacqueline has travelled to globe for intensive study of Malinke drumming and culture.

 Jacqueline is an integral part of the internationally award-winning group Coco’s Lunch, with whom she has composed and recorded five acclaimed albums as well as releasing her own solo album ‘Ambrosia’.
 She has toured around the world for the past 12 years with Coco’s Lunch and currently performs as a freelance Jazz vocalist with ensembles including Stoneflower and The Jacqueline Gawler Band.

 Juli is a passionate aficionado of West African music and culture and has been fortunate enough to be mentored by amazing teachers in Australia including Simon Fraser, Simone Lang, Ben Coleman and Mady Keita.
 She has also spent time studying in Guinea West Africa with Mamady Keita and Tam Tam Mandigue Professor Monette Marino (Keita).

 Juli loves nothing more than sharing the joy of West African music with others.
 She is the lead giggle-creator in the team, and is a key member of the Drummergirl performance and teaching crew.